danbaryaakov/bean-runner/README.md

 (Make sure you have a GitHub personal access token with read:packages scope, and set the GITHUB_USERNAME and GITHUB_TOKEN environment variables)

-Add the following dependency to your project's build.gradle file:
+Add the following dependency in the `dependencies` section:
 ```groovy
 implementation 'org.bean-runner:bean-runner-spring-boot-starter:0.0.3'
 ```